Abhishek-kumar09/AutoBot/CONTRIBUTING.md

 # Contributing to AutoBot

 Thank you for your interest in AutoBot.
-It's an ML Marketplace to buy/sell/auction the datasets of your choices to train ML Models.
+It's an ML Marketplace to buy/sell/auction the datasets of your choice to train ML Models.

 ## Getting Started